RohanAlexander/AustralianPoliticians/README.md

     politician.
   - **by\_state\_senators.rda**: Adds information about the state that a senator was representing.
-  - **list\_prime\_ministers.rda**: Whether the politician was prime minister.
   - **uniqueID\_to\_aphID.rda**: A correspondence between the uniqueIDs used in these datasets and the IDs used by the Australian Parliament House.

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 10 September 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling, and the appointment of Sarah Henderson).
+The datasets are up-to-date as of 30 October 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling, and the appointment of Sarah Henderson).

 If you have suggestions on how I could improve the datasets, or corrections, please don’t hesitate to get in touch.